Campus-Molndal-JIN23/todolist-Jafar-Hussein/README.md

 ## Features

-CRUD operations for a todo list.
+Features that has been used for this project is CRUD operations for a todo list.

 ## Tests